Russia Offers India to Equip Su-30MKI Fighters with AL-41 Engine from Su-57

 Named a fast and cheap way to create a Russian naval drone carrier

-Rostec began developing a replacement for fighter aviation pilots with artificial intelligence
+Rostec has begun developing a replacement for fighter pilots with artificial intelligence

-Sky Defender: the effectiveness of the "Pantsir-C1M" in real combat conditions became known
+Sky Defender: The effectiveness of the "Pantsir-C1M" in real combat conditions has become known